Dilobeia tenuinervis

 Dilobeia tenuinervis is a species of tree in the family Proteaceae.
 It is endemic to Madagascar.

 Range and habitat

 Dilobeia tenuinervis is a large tree, native to the humid lowland forests of southeastern Madagascar.
-It is known only from the Tsitongambarika forest in Anosy region, where it grows between 200 and 300 meters elevation.
+It is known only from the Tsitongambarika forest in Anosy region, where it grows between 200 and 300 m elevation.

 The tree is threatened with habitat loss from illegal logging, conversion of forest to agriculture and pasture, and human-caused fires.
 It is assessed as Endangered.